Don’t Faint, Use FAINT to Qualify Leads

 Example questions to ask:

-• How high of a priority is solving this challenge?
+• How high a priority is solving this challenge?

 • What is your timeline for implementing a solution?